I’m not sure where my act fits. My show combines elements from more than one category. What should I do?

 When will I be notified of acceptance?

-We will notify applicants, whether or not they have been accepted to the festival, by mid to late February, 2014.
+We will notify applicants, whether or not they have been accepted to the festival, date tbd.

 When will the full schedule be announced to the public?